 Contract of sale

-A An agreement that the law will enforce. of sale is prepared by the vendor’s A legal practitioner (lawyer) who sees clients and opens files to deal with their legal matters but usually does not appear in court.
-See also barrister. or conveyancer.
-A contract of sale contains the terms of the purchase, the parties’ details, the purchase price, how it is payable, the day of sale (i.e. the settlement date), a description of the property and chattels, and the day that (1) Having control over property.
-Possession is not the same as ownership.
-For example, a bicycle you have borrowed from a friend is in your possession but you do not own it.
-(2) Having illegal drugs on your person or property. of the property is available.
+A contract of sale is prepared by the vendor’s solicitor or conveyancer.
+A contract of sale contains the terms of the purchase, the parties’ details, the purchase price, how it is payable, the day of sale (i.e. the settlement date), a description of the property and chattels, and the day that possession of the property is available.
 Before you sign a contract of sale, you should seek legal advice.

 - the buyer signs the contract of sale with their preferred price, settlement date and amendments to any of the conditions;

-- once the vendor has accepted the buyer’s offer and signed the contract, the vendor’s A person who acts for someone else.
-They can make decisions, carry out tasks or make agreements for the other person.
-For example, if you ask someone to bid for you at an auction they will be acting as your agent. sends copies of the signed contract to the vendor, the buyer and their solicitor or conveyancer.
+- once the vendor has accepted the buyer’s offer and signed the contract, the vendor’s agent sends copies of the signed contract to the vendor, the buyer and their solicitor or conveyancer.

 Note that when a buyer signs a contract of sale, they are effectively making an offer to the vendor.
 A buyer is bound by the offer once the vendor accepts it by countersigning the contract.

 At an auction, a vendor’s acceptance should be immediate.
 If a property is sold by private treaty or agreement, the vendor may accept the written offer immediately or they may take a few days to accept the offer.
-It is recommended that the buyer set a timeframe within which their written offer is Legally binding or effective. (this is usually three clear business days from the day the buyer signs the contract, unless a different period is specified in the contract).
+It is recommended that the buyer set a timeframe within which their written offer is valid (this is usually three clear business days from the day the buyer signs the contract, unless a different period is specified in the contract).

 A deposit can be paid in one sum, or as a preliminary deposit and balance.
 The deposit should be the smallest sum the buyer can negotiate.
 It is general practice for a deposit to be 10 per cent of the purchase price.
 A deposit is usually paid when the buyer signs the contract of sale.

-If the vendor wishes to receive the deposit before settlement, a statement under section 27 of the SL Act must be given to the buyer (see ‘Section 27 statement’, above).
+If the vendor wishes to receive the deposit before settlement, a statement under section 27 of the SL Act must be given to the buyer (see ‘Section 27 statement’’ in ‘Advice to buyers’ in ‘Buying and selling property‘).

 If the vendor breaches the contract, the deposit must be returned to the buyer.
 In contrast, if the buyer breaches the contract, the vendor keeps the deposit.